grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 [//]: # (### The Prospect gets stuck in shallow water)

 Bastian suddenly called up from the control room with a sense of urgency.
-"Up on the bridge: the depth-under-keel has a warning light and is showing very shallow -- 2 meters."
+"Up on the bridge: the depth-under-keel has a warning light and is showing very shallow -- two meters."

 "Umm, Sir Trelew... are you sure there's enough fuckin' water here?"
 Percy asked him."